Cheloti/mislandafrica/source/index.rst

        </video>
    </div>

-The Monitoring Integrated System for Land Degradation Monitoring MISLAND has been developed as a collaboration between the OSS and LocateIT under the GMES and Africa programme as a Decision Support System(DSS) utilizing earth observation data to deliver information, promote awareness and, aid in decision making toward realizing Land Degradation Neutrality (LDN) in six OSS North Africa action zone
+The Monitoring Integrated System for Land Degradation MISLAND was developed under The Monitoring Integrated System for Land Degradation MISLAND was developed under GMES & Africa programme through a collaboration between the OSS and LocateIT  as a Decision Support System (DSS) utilizing Earth Observation data to deliver information, promote awareness, and support decision making toward achieving Land Degradation Neutrality (LDN) in African countries.

-countries: Algeria, Egypt, Libya, Tunisia, Morocco, and Mauritania.
-At the very core, the service provided information to monitor SDG indicator 15.3.1 (Proportion of land that is degraded over the total land area).
-In addition, and to improve the understanding and multi-faceted nature of the active processes behind land degradation, MISLAND service also provides information on Vegetation loss and gain hotspots, Forest change, forest fires and the Mediterranean Desertification and Land Use Model (MEDALUS), to assess desertification indicators.
+At the very core, the service provides information to monitor SDG indicator 15.3.1 (Proportion of land that is degraded over the total land area).
+In addition, and to improve the understanding and the multi-faceted nature of the active processes behind land degradation, MISLAND service also provides information on vegetation loss and gain hotspots, forest change, forest fires and the Mediterranean Desertification and Land Use Model (MEDALUS), to assess desertification indicators.

 .. note::